James-Firth/cicd-test/README.md

 ## Notes
 Trying out Codeship

-###  Changing this branch
+###  Testing stuff
-to see what happens with squash and merge
+I need to: see what happens with squash and merge